 4. A barrier to real conversations

-Digital collaboration tools have a range of benefits but they’re a poor substitute for spontaneous interactions or the real exchange of views and opinions that generate ideas and create trust [LINK to Into the unknown (trust) nutshell].
+Digital collaboration tools have a range of benefits but they’re a poor substitute for spontaneous interactions or the real exchange of views and opinions that generate ideas and create trust.
 Conversation involves thinking out loud, being challenged and ideating.
 It’s immediate and multisensory, allowing us to tap into non-verbal communication.
 Face-to-face tends to be preferable for complex or difficult exchanges, when there’s a possibility we might be misunderstood.
 Speed shouldn’t automatically be prioritised over face time and the forging of genuine connections; although conversation can be messy and awkward, we need to develop our ‘interpersonal courage’.

 While embracing the benefits of messaging apps for remote connectivity, leaders therefore need to make room for real conversations inside and outside of their organisations and create opportunities to have them, whenever possible.